 Whether you’re looking for a beach paradise, rich culture, delicious cuisine, or adventurous excursions, the tiny Caribbean Island of Grenada is a wonderful romantic vacation destination.
 From beautiful sandy beaches (with both white and black sand) to lush green hills filled with tropical fruit trees and spice plantations to spectacular dive sites, Grenada is a nature lover’s paradise.
 It’s perfect for couples or honeymooners who love outdoor activities.

-If you’re thinking about visiting “the Spice Island,” you may be wondering, is Grenada safe to travel to?
+If you’re thinking about visiting “the Spice Island,” you may be wondering, is it safe to travel to Grenada right now?
 In this blog post, we will answer that question and give you some great tips for keeping yourself safe on your vacation to Grenada!

 Yes, you can visit Grenada safely.
 A lovely island with a low crime rate, Grenada is actually statistically safer than major U.S. cities such as New York and Los Angeles!
 An exception to this would be for LGBTQ+ travelers (see below).
 It is also one of the safest Caribbean islands for solo female travel.